 Oakland Train Accident Lawyer

 Traveling by rail often times seems a thing of the past, yet millions of people use trains every day.
 In December 2017, trains travelled 558,203,027 passenger miles, according to the U.S. Department of Transportation Statistics.
 This figure only includes Amtrak and Alaska Railroad Corporation, not commuter rails, which means it does not account for all of the passengers carried and miles traveled by MUNI Metro, BART, Caltrain, ACE, and other commuter trains across California.
 With many passenger trains underway almost every minute of each day, there is a risk for accidents.
 This mode of transportation is not infallible, and accidents can lead to injuries and fatalities.
-If you were hurt while riding a train or in a train-related accident, you should contact an Oakland train accident lawyer at Willoughby Brod, LLP.
+If you were hurt while riding a train or in a train-related accident, you should contact an Oakland train accident lawyer at the Brod Law Firm.
 We are here to protect your rights and determine your legal options, including whether you have a valid claim for compensation.Types of Train Accidents

 When people discuss train accidents, they often think of derailments.
 This is when a train suddenly comes off its tracks.
 It may collide with other people, vehicles, man-made structures, or natural structures.
 These collisions, and the potential for the railcars to flip onto their sides, often lead to many people incurring serious injuries.

 Another common type of train accident involves collisions with pedestrians and vehicles.
 Pedestrians may be attempting to cross the railroad tracks in an unprotected area or they may be trespassing near the tracks.
 Many people do not realize how quickly trains move and misjudge the distance between themselves and an oncoming train.

 Train-vehicle collisions typically occur at railroad crossings.
 It may be that the intersection was unprotected, the signals failed, or the vehicle tried to outrun the train.